abdulrahimsulthan/ostrich-talks/backend/README.md

-# Ostrich Talks Backend API
+# Ostrich Talks API

-A comprehensive Node.js/Express/MongoDB backend for the Ostrich Talks mobile learning application.
+Backend API for the Ostrich Talks mobile app, built with Node.js, Express, TypeScript, and MongoDB.

 ## 🚀 Features